iamhi/hi-zone-cloudy-memory-go/README.md

 * Storing data
 * Retrieving data
+* Getting all paths
+* Deleting a path

 ### TODO:

 * Add swagger
-* Feature for finding keys
 * Learn if interfaces should be added
 * Code structrue improvement